AbhinavJoe/Google-Search-Automation/README.md

 A simple Python application using Tkinter to automate Google searches with predefined filters.

 **Disclaimer: This project is an independent and unofficial tool not affiliated with or endorsed by Google.
-The use of the Google name and logo is solely for descriptive purposes and to represent the functionality of the application.**
+The use of the Google name is solely for descriptive purposes and to represent the functionality of the application.**

 ## Table of Contents